 The learning methods will combine elements of formal presentations, individual reading, group discussions, and class feedback sessions.
 Learning and development in this class is designed to appeal to a range of learning styles, and to integrate argument, action, and reflection.
 This means that the format of the learning periods combines lecturing, group work on case studies and discussion.

 Intensive classes offered at the Business School’s Spring School

 These are a selection of Strathclyde Business School classes that are on offer for the duration of Spring Break that students on the course can select to take.

 Please note that classes may differ from year to year depending on what departments have on offer.
 Find out more about the Spring School here.

 Learning & teaching

 Core and elective classes will be taught across two semesters running from September to December and January to March.
 Classes will be taught through a combination of lectures, workshops, interactive sessions, practical demonstrations and role-play.
 You'll also benefit from guest lectures given by distinguished HR professionals, and a business skills development programme.
 The integrated dissertation and research report is undertaken during the summer months.

 Classes are assessed by various methods, including essays, individual and group projects and final exams.
 Exams will take place at the end of each semester in December and April/May.
 You'll also keep a CPD Record that describes all your important learning activities and experiences during the course.
 Submission of a satisfactory CPD Record is a requirement for completion of the course.

-Minimum second-class Honours degree, or overseas equivalent (see our country pages for further information) in any subject.
+Minimum second-class honours degree or overseas equivalent (view the entry requirements for your country) in any subject.